wavemotion-dave/SugarDS/readme.md

 continue to release the sources under the original copyright notice (see below) which appeared to be the intention of all the pioneers who came before me.

+The sound driver (ay38910) are libraries from FluBBa (Fredrik Ahlström) and those copyrights remain his.

+Royalty Free Music for the opening jingle provided by Anvish Parker

+lzav compression (for save states) is Copyright (c) 2023-2025 Aleksey Vaneev and used by permission of the generous MIT license.

+The Amstrad CPC logo is used without permission but with the maximum of respect and love.

+The SugarDS emulator is offered as-is, without any warranty.

 BIOS Files :
 -----------------------
 Following in the footsteps of virtually all other Amstrad CPC emulators, the BIOS